 - Paychecks will be mailed 6 – 8 weeks after election day.

 What to Expect After Submitting Your Application

-- The Election Division will confirm receipt of your application via email.
+- The Election Division will confirm receipt of your application and schedule in-person training.

 - Emailed a link to the online training course.

 - Notified of your assigned Polling Place to serve on Election Day.